incubyte/incubyte.github.io/content/blog/earning-confidence-through-craft.md

 - **Legacy Code Cleanup Initiative:** A focused cleanup effort is planned to eliminate unused scripts and legacy utilities, improving performance and reducing long-term debt.

 - **Automated Dependency & Security Management:** Tools like Dependabot or Mend are recommended to monitor and update vulnerable or outdated packages, improving the security posture of the frontend ecosystem.

+**Proud Moments**

+What stands out most in this engagement is the **deliberate restraint** and **measured proactivity** the team practiced.
+Rather than rushing change or overwhelming the client with large proposals, we focused on **our craft**---small wins, well-framed suggestions, and consistent, quality-focused delivery.